Role of the Teacher

 Although making the shift to a Language Futures approach is not easy and may be a challenging prospect at first, particularly needing to let go of control over exactly what and how students are learning, teachers have found the experience reinvigorates their professional practice.

-• role of the teacher in the classroom i.e. not providing language
+- role of the teacher in the classroom i.e. not simply a provider of language

-• learners enjoy seeing teacher have a go e.g. at pronouncing Mandarin
+- learners enjoy seeing the teacher also have a go e.g. at pronouncing Mandarin

-• more natural differentiation – students don’t feel they are catching up all the time or are finish too quickly
+- more natural differentiation – students don’t feel they are catching up all the time or are finishing too quickly

-• learning a lot from working with language mentors – often not only adult in the room
+- learning a lot from working with language mentors – often not the only adult in the room

-• pupils teaching each other and teaching the teacher.
+- pupils teaching each other as well as teaching the teacher.

 What teachers have said about Language Futures: